bddicken/namem/README.md

 For FERPA reasons, you may want to stick to only using this quiz locally, rather than actually hosting on a public-facing web-server.

+Why call it namem?
+NAME Memorization, or NAme MEMorization.

 ## Dependencies

 Requires a few standard python modules: `os`, `shutil`, and `argparse`.